Police Booking Procedure

 Personnel will conduct a general health screening to make sure the suspect is neither in need of immediate care nor a threat to the officers or other suspects being held.
 This could include blood tests and even X-rays.

 Finally, the suspect will be placed in a holding cell or other secure facility to await trial or the posting of bail.
 Prior to placement, the suspect may be asked about gang affiliations or any other factors that may present problems in a confined space.

 If you, or someone close to you, is being booked by the police it is a good time to retain an attorney.
 A lawyer can help negotiate the terms of your release, help you understand the charges against you, and provide guidance on what to do next.
-Contact a qualified local attorney for a free consultation as soon as possible.
+Get started today with a free legal evaluation of your case as soon as possible.